arjit-m/MPlus-TGen-AI-Powered-Testcase-Generator/README.md

 ### Common Issues

 1. **Python Not Found**
-   - Ensure Python 3.8+ is installed and in PATH
+   - Windows: Ensure Python 3.8+ is installed and in PATH
+   - Mac: Install Python 3.8+ using `brew install python3` or from python.org
-   - Run `setup-windows.bat` to create virtual environment
+   - Windows: Run `setup-windows.bat` to create virtual environment
+   - Mac: Run `./setup-mac.sh` to create virtual environment
    - Check that `backend/.venv` exists

 2. **Module Not Found Errors**